Beluga Epicure Noir vodka — frequently asked questions

 Where is Beluga Epicure Noir vodka made?

-Beluga Epicure Noir vodka is produced in Manhasset, New York.
-The distillery, MHW, Ltd., holds the TTB basic permit for the brand.
-According to TTB COLA records, Beluga Epicure Noir vodka appears on 1 approved label.
+Beluga Epicure Noir vodka is produced in Russia or the Russian Federation.
+According to TTB COLA records, it is imported into the U.S. by MHW, Ltd., the basic-permit holder of record, based in Manhasset, New York.
+Beluga Epicure Noir vodka appears on 1 approved label.

 Who makes Beluga Epicure Noir vodka and who owns the brand?

-The basic permit holder is MHW, Ltd..
-According to TTB COLA records, MHW, Ltd. holds the basic permit under which Beluga Epicure Noir labels are approved.
+The U.S. importer of record is MHW, Ltd..
+According to TTB COLA records, MHW, Ltd. holds the basic permit under which Beluga Epicure Noir labels are approved; TTB filings record the permit holder, not who distills the spirit.
 Parent-company ownership is not part of TTB public filings and is not included here.

 What proof is Beluga Epicure Noir vodka?